kgateway-dev/community/CONTRIBUTING.md

 ## Contributing code

 Contributing features to kgateway is a great way to get involved with the project.
 We welcome contributions of all sizes, from small bug fixes to large new features.
-Code contribution is done via github's [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (PRs).
+Kgateway uses a "fork and pull request" approach.
+This means that as a contributor, you create your own personal fork of a code repository in GitHub and push your contributions to a branch in your own fork first.
+When you are ready to contribute, open a pull request (PR) against the project's repository.
+For more details, see the [GitHub docs about working with forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).

 ### Small changes (bug fixes)